 children to taste canned, frozen, and fresh veggies (don’t tell them which is

 which in advance), and let them choose their favorite.
 In many cases, the

-canned and frozen versions can be as healthy as fresh.
+canned and frozen versions can be as healthy and tasty as fresh.

 - Use cookie